loopbackio/loopback.io/pages/en/lb3/Creating-models.md

 ### In model JavaScript file

-{% include warning.html content="In model JavaScript files (for example, for a \"foo\" model, `common/models/foo.js`) you cannot access model relations since models are are not yet loaded.
+{% include warning.html content="In model JavaScript files (for example, for a \"foo\" model, `common/models/foo.js`) you cannot access model relations since models are not yet loaded.
 You must perform relation operations in boot scripts.
 " %}